ngocuong0105/dendron-wiki/vault/journal.USACO.md

 id: maki4i54gl6bqto8uf29d2n
 title: USACO
 desc: ''
-updated: 1666471979846
+updated: 1666553882334
 created: 1664646684679
 ---

 USACO is the US highschool olympiad used for selection for IOI.

 I've been doing leetcode for the last 22 months and feel ready to do competitive programming.
-Thus in Sept 2022, I decided to start with USACO - 25 years old and back to highschool...
+Thus in Sept 2022, I decided to start with USACO - 25 years old and back to high school...

 As of 1st Oct 2022, I am in bronze division.

-8th Oct - just leaned I could get test casses for the problems...
+8th Oct 2022 - just leaned I could get test casses for the problems...
 Click on the problem name when open USACO's IDE.

-14th Oct - Moved to Silver.
+14th Oct 2022 - Moved to Silver.
 Bronze went well overall.
 Just 3-4 Very Hard questions are remaining (haven't tried yet.)

+23th Oct 2022 - USACO is fucking hard to me.
+Some teenagers are able to solve these stuff.
+WTF.
+Problems are really coold though.
+Require lots of analysis before writing code.
+They are very similar to problems at high school math competitions.
+Also in order to solve harder problems you really need to believe in yourself and keep pushing.

 #TODO questions
 - [cowvid19](http://www.usaco.org/index.php?page=viewproblem2&cpid=1037)